knvaughn/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. How would you describe acessibility on the web to someone new to programming?

+Accessibility is making your website usable by everyone, particularly those with disabilities, and those who utilize screen readers.

 2. Talk about 3 different things you can do to ensure your website is accessible.

+Three things you can do to ensure your website is accessible include using responsive units, using semantic tags and aria attributes, and making sure that wherever color is used to convey meaning, there is a visual counterpart such as a label or icon.

 3. How would you explain the concept of a variable to someone new to programming?

+A variable is a method of storage, where you can store values and reference those values by calling the name you gave the variable.

 4. What is the purpose of using functions in code?

+Functions allow you to make code reusable, organize and modularize your code, and perform specific tasks.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.